Pon-Dinesh-kumar/100-days-of-full-stack/log.md

 ### Thoughts:
 Today's module was a great introduction to JavaScript and its uses.
 I'm looking forward to diving deeper into the language in the upcoming modules. #100DaysOfCode

+Day 15 [16/05/2023] - JavaScript: Building functional programs, scoping with var, let, and const, and introduction to functional programming.

+Today's Progress:
+- Explored building functional programs in JavaScript.
+- Learned about scoping with var, let, and const.
+- Introduced to the concept of functional programming.

+Thoughts:
+Day 15 was dedicated to diving deeper into JavaScript.
+It was fascinating to understand how to build functional programs and explore the different scoping mechanisms provided by var, let, and const.
+The introduction to functional programming opened up new possibilities for creating efficient and modular code.

+#100DaysOfCode #JavaScript #FunctionalProgramming #WebDevelopment